 An enrolled agent is a person who has earned the privilege of representing taxpayers before the Internal Revenue Service by either passing the IRS’ comprehensive three-part Special Enrollment Examination (the SEE’s), commonly referred to as the enrolled agent exam or EA exam, covering individual and business tax returns, or through experience as a former IRS employee.
-Enrolled agent status is the highest credential awarded by the IRA.
+Enrolled agent status is the highest credential awarded by the IRS.
 Individuals who obtain this elite status must adhere to ethical standards and complete 72 hours of continuing education courses every three years.
 An enrolled agent, like an attorney or certified public accountant (CPA), has unlimited practice rights.

 If you are interested in how to become an enrolled agent, follow these steps listed below.
 Please note that each step below may contain additional steps or take a varied amount of time investment to complete.